JuliaAI/MLJ.jl/docs/src/getting_started.md

 ## Data containers and scientific types

 The MLJ user should acquaint themselves with some basic assumptions about the form of data expected by MLJ, as outlined below.
+The basic `machine` constructions look like this (see also [Constructing machines](@ref)):

 ```
 machine(model::Supervised, X, y)
 machine(model::Unsupervised, X)

 ```

 Each supervised model in MLJ declares the permitted *scientific type*